ICTU/quality-time/.github/ISSUE_TEMPLATE/user-story-template--only-use-if-you-re-a-quality-time-developer-.md

 As a `role` I want to `action` so that `goal`

-# Acceptance criteria
+## Acceptance criteria

-The story is considered complete if:
 - [ ] `role` can `action`

+## Assumptions

+- Something is present...

+## Open issues

+- What do we need to ...

+## Out of scope

+- Refactoring ...
+- Adding ...

 # Tasks